unswexplains/unswexplains.github.io/bf2875532a80/content.md

 # Age and grade

 Here's what we get when we map the age variable to the horizontal position of a point, and the grade variable to the vertical position.
-The result is similar to the previous visualisation, but we have grades now instead of marks.
-We see the same general relationship between age and result.
+The result is similar to the previous visualisation, but now we have grades instead of marks.
+We see the same general relationship between age and grades, as we did between age and marks.

 <div id="ageGrade"></div>
 <script>